dazeb/The-Chia-Farmer/README.md

-# Chia Farmer Apps 🌱
+# The Chia Farmer 🌱

 A list of apps useful scripts and apps used for farming on the [Chia Blockchain](https://github.com/Chia-Network/chia-blockchain).